Government of the Philippines: House of Representatives

+The House of Representatives of the Philippines is the lower house of the Congress.
+The House consists of district and sectoral representatives elected for a term of three years and may be re-elected for three consecutive terms.
+Each bill has to be approved by the House, after which it is sent to the Senate.
+Furthermore, all franchise and money bills must originate from the House.
+The House of Representatives also has the power to impeach certain officials.

+The House of Representatives is headed by the Speaker of the House of Representatives.
+The current speaker is Bojie Dy.

 Judicial branch

-The judicial power is vested in the Supreme Court of the Philippines and lower courts established by law.
+Judicial power is vested in the Supreme Court of the Philippines and lower courts established by law.
 The Supreme Court, which has a chief justice as its head and 14 associate justices, occupies the highest tier of the judiciary.
 The justices serve until the age of 70.
 The justices are appointed by the president on the recommendation of the Judicial and Bar Council of the Philippines.
 The sitting chief justice is Alexander Gesmundo, the 27th to serve in that position.

-Other court types of courts, of varying jurisdiction around the archipelago, are the following:
+Other types of courts, of varying jurisdiction around the archipelago, are the following: